mikemc26m/reading-notes/201/class4.md

 1. What is meant by “normal flow”?
 The way the webpage and it's code is laid out.

 2. What are a few differences between block-level and inline elements?
+Block level elements fill all available in-line space and inline are the size of their content.

 3. ___ positioning is the default for every html element.
 Name a few advantages to using absolute positioning on an element.
+Static is default.
+Absolute can force content to never move.

 4. What is a key difference between fixed positioning and absolute positioning?
+Fixed positioning usually fixes an element in place relative to the visible portion of the view port.
+Absolute fixes the element in place regardless.

 ### [Learn JS](https://developer.mozilla.org/en-US/docs/Learn/JavaScript)